Times and Locations

 - 107: F 12-1pm, 4 Evans (John / Alvin)

 - 108: F 1-2pm, 5 Evans (John / Alvin)

 - 109: F 2-3pm, 85 Evans (Teodor / Ning)

 - 110: F 3-4pm, 85 Evans (Teodor / Ning)

 CommunicationThere will be several routes of communication for this course:

 The main mode of electronic communication between students and staff, as well as amongst students, will be through Piazza.
-It is intended for general questions about the course, clarifications about assignments, student questions to each other, discussions about the material, and so on.
-We strongly encourage students to participate in the discussion, ask, and answer questions through this site.
+It is intended for general questions about the course, clarifications about assignments, student questions to each other, discussions about material, and so on.
+We strongly encourage students to participate in discussion, ask, and answer questions through this site.
 The course staff will monitor discussions closely.